department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-plan.md

 - At least 2 people of color
 - At least 1 woman
 - At least 1 participant 35 or under
-- At least 2 people who don't have a college degree (to include enlisted Veterans)
+- At least 2 people who don't have any degree or vocational training after high school (to include enlisted Veterans)
 - At least 1 person that has a college degree (to include officer Veterans)
 - At least 2 people who live in a rural or remote area
 - At least 1 person who lives in a major metropolitan area